cryosparcw reference

 --ssdquota <SSDQUOTA>

-: The maximum amount of space on the SSD that cryoSPARC uses on this worker, in megabytes (MB).
+: The maximum amount of space on the SSD that CryoSPARC uses on this worker, in megabytes (MB).
 Workers automatically remove older cache files to remain below this quota--ssdreserve <SSDRESERVE>

 : The amount of space to initially reserve on the SSD for this worker--lane <LANE>

-: Which of cryoSPARC's scheduler lanes to add this worker to.
+: Which of CryoSPARC's scheduler lanes to add this worker to.
 Use with--newlane

-to automatically create a new lane--newlane
+to create a new lane with the unique name<LANE>

 : Not used